Hannover96/starter/content/publication/SVGD_large_deviations/index.md

 publication: In *Source Themes Conference*
 publication_short: In *STC*

 abstract: Stein variational gradient descent (SVGD) refers to a class of methods for Bayesian inference based on interacting particle systems.
-In this paper, we consider the originally proposed deterministic, each of which representing one of the two main paradigms in Bayesian computational statistics:
+In this paper, we consider the originally proposed deterministic, each of which representing one of the two main paradigms in Bayesian computational statistics

 # Summary.
 An optional shortened abstract.
 summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Duis posuere tellus ac convallis placerat.
 Proin tincidunt magna sed ex sollicitudin condimentum.